nikul-patel/laravel-chat-agent/README.md

 A Laravel 12 application that embeds a SOHA-style floating assistant backed by Laravel Boost, Laravel MCP, and OpenAI.
 The agent can inspect your MySQL schema, run safe read-only SQL queries, and reply to users in real time inside the app or over HTTP/MCP transports.

 ## Features
-- Floating SOHA-inspired chat widget that works out of the box with the main layout.
+- Toggleable SOHA-inspired chat widget (Livewire + Flux) that remembers its open/closed state and works out of the box with the main layout.
 - Automatic persistence of the latest 100 chat messages per signed-in user (or per browser session for guests), reused as context for future replies.
 - Role-aware safeguards that tailor instructions and block access to protected datasets unless the actor has the required permissions.
 - REST endpoints (`POST /chat-agent/message`, `GET /chat-agent/history`) for integrating custom front ends or automated checks.